 With the increase in competition between insurance companies and more companies to choose from, it is extremely important to have an experienced agent on your side.
 Desert Mountain Insurance will research and evaluate the companies and coverage components to ensure you are well informed in the purchase of a policy.

 We partner with many major nationwide medical professional liability insurance carriers as well as local California medical professional liability insurance companies.
-We not only shop for the best California medical malpractice insurance rates, but evaluate California professional liability insurance coverage and provide objective guidance to our clients so they may select the professional liability carrier, professional liability policy and California medical malpractice insurance protection that best meets their specific needs.
+We not only shop for a variety of California medical malpractice insurance rates, but evaluate California professional liability insurance coverage and provide objective guidance to our clients so they may select the professional liability carrier, professional liability policy and California malpractice insurance protection that best meets their specific needs.
+Contact our office now for a free quote online or over the phone!

 In the state of California physicians are not subject to any general state or local laws or statutes that dictate a required time frame for medical records retention.

 Although, physicians who contract with various government health plans can be required to maintain their records for a specific time period.
-The following require medical records to be maintain for 3-years: Welfare and Institutions Code section 14124.1, Health and Safety Code section 1797.98(e), and Health and Safety Code section 11191.
+The following require a medical provider to maintain records for 3-years: Welfare and Institutions Code section 14124.1, Health and Safety Code section 1797.98(e), and Health and Safety Code section 11191.

 Additionally, the following entities impose varying time frames: HMO medical records be retained for a minimum of 2 years to comply with the Knox-Keene Act, qualified medical evaluators must maintain medical-legal reports for Workers' Compensation Cases for 5 years and medical clinics licensed under section 1205 of the Health and Safety Code section 123145 requires records to be retained for 7 years.